AIR RIDE FAQ

 - I think I have a leak...
 Help!

 - Don’t worry!
 Leaks are very normal, especially with a new installation!
 That doesn’t mean that you should ignore a leak though, since they are very easy to track down.
 Grab any squirt bottle and fill it with a bit of soap and water, then begin spraying down any connection in your system.
 Even the slowest leak will cause bubbles to form.
 If the leak is audible and coming from a PTC fitting, be sure the air line is pressed firmly into the fitting.
-We have found that Alkon and SMC fittings are very reliable for PTC connections due to the inner “sleeve” that hugs the inside of the connected air line.
+We have found that DOT approved fittings like those made by SMC are very reliable for PTC connections due to the inner “sleeve” that hugs the inside of the connected air line.

 - What are “Hard Lines”?